 4. Prepare release

 This step is to put the finishing touches on the product, taking into account everything that was learned in UAT.
-Release preparation also includes a final quality review by the QA team.
+Release preparation also includes a final review by the quality assurance (QA) team.

 During the review, the QA team will conduct final checks to ensure the build meets the minimum acceptable standards and business requirements outlined in the release plan.

-Although UAT and quality assurance can’t always replicate every scenario that might occur once the product is launched, these steps hopefully fleshed out the most common bugs so that your team can better anticipate and prevent any problems at launch.
+Although UAT and quality assurance can’t always replicate every scenario that might occur once the product is launched, these steps hopefully find the most common bugs so that your team can better anticipate and prevent any problems at launch.

 Once the review is completed, the functional team will validate the findings and finalize the release for deployment.
 Before the build can deploy into a live environment, it must be approved by the product owner.